learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 git config --global user.name "Your Name"
 ```

-Replacing `"you@example.com"` with the email tied to your GitHub account and
+Replace `"you@example.com"` with the email tied to your GitHub account and
 `"Your Name"` with your GitHub username.
 Git will use this email and name as the
 author for all the changes you make.